 The man who knocked McKinley's assassin to the ground at the Temple of Music was feted in the press and honored by fellow citizens, until the case came to trial.
 Daryl Rasuli tells what happened next, and why it is important.

-The full article is available in the Winter 2002 Issue.
+The full content is available in the Winter 2002 Issue.

 From the McKinley assassination to the Lackawanna Six, Western New York has seen its share of seditious activity, both real and imagined.